Dzidulak/Dzidulak/README.md

-<h1 align="center">Hi there, i'm Dzidula 👋</h1>
+<h1 align="center">Hi there, I'm Dzidula 👋</h1>

 ### 🚀About Me
 I am a motivated DevOps enthusiast with diverse tech expertise.
+Hold a master's degree in Computer Systems Engineering and have been furthering my expertise in DevOps tools in pursuit of a role in this field.
 Passionate about solving complex problems and collaborating effectively.
 Proactive and independent, I thrive in fast-paced environments.

 ### 💻 Skills
 - **Languages:**